 Driving Safely Will Ultimately Lower Your Car Insurance

 Traffic violations are also detrimental to your track record.
-They’re so severe that they can remain a factor for high-interest rates for up to 3 years.
+They’re so severe that they can remain a factor for high-insurance rates for up to 3 years.
 In case of major accidents, you can stand to pay higher premiums for up to 5 years.

 The most serious traffic violations, including hit and run cases, affect your premiums the most.
 These range from an average of 85% to as much as 400% in some states.

 You don’t always need to be the big shot.
 You don’t need to have the most expensive car on the block.
 It goes without saying that the most expensive cars have the highest insurance costs.
 The cheapest vehicles to insure are vans, followed by trucks, SUVs, hybrid/electric vehicles, and then luxury cars.
 Hence, when you’re buying a car, think wisely about how much it will cost to maintain it.
 Don’t be enamored by the spinning rims and the beautiful shine.
 Think about what it means for your finances.